jorjiemw/portfolio/Pitching_Mechanics/README.md

 ## Overview

-This project analyzes how different components of the kinetic chain contribute to pitch velocity using open-source biomechanics data.
+This project analyzes how different components of the kinetic chain contribute to pitch velocity using Driveline's open-source biomechanics data.
 The goal is to identify which biomechanical factors most strongly influence performance and how these relationships differ across playing levels.

 The analysis integrates:
 - Force production (ground reaction forces)